autistic-symposium/ethernaut-foundry-framework-solutions-sol/test/06/README.md

 <br>

-* also note that the variable `owner` is in the first slot of both contracts.
+* now, note that the variable `owner` is in the first slot of both contracts.
     - ordering of variable slots (and their mismatches) are what `DELEGATECALL` exploits in the wild usually explore.
-    - this is important because we are dealing with opcodes, as every variable has its specific slot and should match in both origin and destination contract.
+    - this is important because we are dealing with opcodes, as every variable has a specific slot and should match in both the origin and destination contracts.
+    - in our case, we when trigger the fallback in `Delegate()` to generate a delegate call to run `pwn()` in `Delegation()`, the `owner` variable (which is at `slot0` of both contracts) updates `Delegation()`'s storage `slot0`.

 <br>

 * the second contract, which we have access, is `Delegation()`, comes with has another convenience: a `delegatecall()` in the `fallback` function.
+  - this fallback function is simply forwarding everything to `Delegate()`:

 <br>